OnGaard257/PathOfLight/README.md

 # PathOfLight
-Sneaking carefully through a shadowed chapel evokes a sense of vulnerability and apprehension Movement - WASD or Left Stick
+Sneaking carefully through a shadowed Cathedral evokes a sense of vulnerability and apprehension Movement - WASD or Left Stick
 Look Around - Mouse or Right Stick
 Dash - Space or B Button